 Since 2001, Suncoat has been crafting nail polishes with a water base and none of the common toxic chemicals in most nail polishes.
 Suncoat was founded by a mom looking for a water-based nail polish for her kid.
 As a scientist, this mom set about creating such a polish.

-- Virtually odor-free, non-flammable, do not dry out or discolor nails, and mostly contain natural ingredients
+Highlights: Great option for kids and adults alike.
+Free of the toxic chemicals found in most nail polishes.
+Virtually odor-free, non-flammable, do not dry out or discolor nails, and mostly contain natural ingredients.

 |Country of Origin:||Canada|